What We Do

 Environment Now’s partners work in three areas to protect California waters:

-- Water Quality – Environment Now supports partner advocacy and litigation to reduce industrial, stormwater, sewage, agricultural runoff, oil and gas, and other sources of pollution of the state’s waters.
+- Clean Water – Partner advocacy and litigation reduces industrial, stormwater, sewage, agricultural runoff, oil and gas, and other pollution into California waters.
 The federal Clean Water Act and state water quality laws provide key tools.
-Examples: California Coastkeeper Alliance, Leadership Counsel for Justice and Accountability, Center for Biological Diversity.
+Examples: California Coastkeeper Alliance, Leadership Counsel for Justice and Accountability, Center for Biological Diversity, Environmental Defense Center.

-- Water Flows – Partners apply innovative strategies to prevent excessive water withdrawals and secure needed water in natural systems.
-Tools include federal statutes such as the Endangered Species Act, state statutes such as Fish and Game Code protections for fish, state constitutional prohibitions on “waste and unreasonable use” of water, and the Public Trust Doctrine, which assigns California the duty to safeguard waters it holds in trust for people and nature.
-Examples: Save California Salmon, Natural Resources Defense Council, Golden State Salmon Association.
+- Healthy Flows – Partners apply innovative strategies to prevent excessive water withdrawals and secure needed water in natural systems.
+Tools include federal statutes such as the Endangered Species Act, state statutes such as Fish and Game Code protections for fish, state constitutional prohibitions on “waste and unreasonable use” of water, and the Public Trust Doctrine, which requires California to safeguard waters it holds in trust for people and nature.
+Examples: Save California Salmon, Friends of the River, Golden State Salmon Association, Environmental Law Foundation.

 Successes